-You may be required to keep receipts each week to submit to your Company Manager and your tour allowance is paid in arrears.
-You only pay tax on what you don't spend of the £330 a week.
+The second route to solve the problem is that you are required to keep receipts each week to submit to your Company Manager and your tour allowance is paid in arrears.
+You only pay tax on what you don't spend of the £300 a week.